Actions To Take When Business Fails

 Write a compelling essays(inscriptions) and have a clear ideas on the anticipated atmosphere when business is going smooth and perfect.

 Without leadership, your employees will set their own agenda and create their own brand.
 Sometimes it will be close to your own; other times it won’t be.
-Go visit your stores as often as possible yourself
+Go visit your stores as often as possible yourself when your business fails.

 3. Hire carefully